-- If previously married; death certificate, divorce judgement papers (a six-month waiting period is required after your divorce before you can apply for a marriage license) or court annulment certificate.
+- If previously married, death certificate, divorce judgement papers (a six-month waiting period is required after your divorce is finalized before you can apply for a marriage license) or court annulment certificate.

 - If you are under the age of 18, a consent form must be signed by both parents or legal guardian.

-- Application must be made between 5 and 30 days prior to the wedding (not more than 30 days before, and not less than 5 days before).
-The day of application is not included in the five-day waiting period. (i.e. If you apply on the 20th, you can be married on the 26th) In certain circumstances, a waiver may be issued to obtain a license in less than five days for an additional $25 fee.
+- Application must be made between 5 and 30 days prior to the wedding (not more than 30 days prior, and not fewer than 5 days prior).
+The day of application is not included in the five-day waiting period (i.e. If you apply on the 20th, you can be married on the 26th).
+In certain circumstances, a waiver may be issued to obtain a license in fewer than five days for an additional $25.00 fee.